Skip to main content

 Sendmail transport

-The Sendmail transport hands the generated RFC 822 message off to the local sendmail (or compatible) binary by piping it to stdin.
-Functionally, this is the same mechanism used by PHP's mail() helper.
+The Sendmail transport delivers email by passing the generated RFC 822 message to the local sendmail command (or a compatible mail transfer agent such as Postfix or Exim).
+The message is piped directly to the program's standard input.
+This is the same mechanism used by PHP's mail() function.

 Usage